Tyrrrz/CliFx/Readme.md

 1337
 ```

-You can use the `showHelp` parameter to choose whether to show the help text after handling an exception.
-For example, you can tell CliFx to show `ExampleCommand`'s help text upon an error like this:
+You can also specify the `showHelp` parameter to instruct whether to show the help text after printing the error:

 ```c#
 [Command]